berbyte/sinkzone/README.md

 ---
 ## What is Sinkzone?

 Sinkzone is a local DNS resolver and terminal UI (TUI) that helps you eliminate distractions and get deep work done.
-It blocks all domains except those you explicitly allow.
-This ensures that notifications, news, social media, and other time-sinks are unreachable at the network level — not just in your browser.
+It blocks all domains by default — only the ones you explicitly allow can get through.
+This means notifications, social media, news, and other time-sinks are unreachable at the network level — not just in your browser.

 It’s lightweight, cross-platform, and built for hackers, makers, and anyone serious about focus.

----

 ## Motivation

+Most tools make you list what you want to block.
+But the internet is infinite — that list never ends.
+It’s much easier to list the few things you actually want to allow.

-I built Sinkzone out of necessity.
-Every coding session was interrupted by Slack pings, email alerts.
-I needed something stronger than browser extensions — a real system-level kill switch for distractions.
+Sinkzone was born from that insight.
+I was tired of coding sessions interrupted by Slack pings and email alerts.
+I needed something stronger than a browser plugin — a system-level kill switch for distractions.

 Now I can code for hours uninterrupted.
-Even my son uses Sinkzone during chess practice to keep his focus.
+Even my son uses Sinkzone during chess practice to stay focused.

 **Sinkzone exists because I needed it.
 Maybe you do too.**